thevoid12/brainwars/brainwars_todo.md

 - [ ] ci/cd
 - [ ] pgsql db backup
 - [ ] if ctrl+c is pressed or the process is killed in our app we need to exit properly (graceful shutdown)
+- [ ] need to add systemctl which will run the bootstrap script

 auth0 docs: